Secure Anonymous Conferencing in Quantum Networks: Discussion

 Moreover, we observe that the protocols based on GHZ states require a higher number of network uses to yield a non-zero key rate, compared to the protocols based on Bell states.
 This is partially explained by the fact that we did not include finite-key effects in the rate at which the bipartite private channels distribute secret bits, while we performed a full finite-key analysis for the conference key rate with GHZ states.
 Since the bACKA and bifully-ACKA protocols rely on the bipartite private channels much more prominently than ACKA and fully-ACKA, the former protocols are advantaged compared to the latter for low numbers of network uses.
-Even if we performed a full finite-key analysis for the bACKA and bifully-ACKA rates, they would still outperform the rates of ACKA and fully-ACKA in the low-$L_{\mathrm{tot}}$ regime (see Supplementary Materials for a detailed discussion).
+Even if we performed a full finite-key analysis for the bACKA and bifully-ACKA rates, they would still outperform the rates of ACKA and fully-ACKA in the low-$L_{\mathrm{tot}}$ regime (see Supplemental Material \cite{supplmat} for a detailed discussion).

 Finite-key effects aside, Fig.~\ref{fig:asymptotic-rates} clearly displays the benefit of employing multipartite entanglement, in the form of GHZ states, over Bell pairs, for the cryptographic tasks of ACKA and fully-ACKA.
 Interestingly, the superiority of GHZ-based protocols does not increase monotonically with $n$ and instead displays an optimal value of $n$ for which GHZ states are most beneficial.
 This is due to the interplay between two effects.

 On the one hand, establishing one conference key bit while maintaining \textit{anonymity} requires only 1 GHZ state in both ACKA and fully-ACKA, while it requires $n(n-1)$ Bell pairs in the case of bACKA and $n(n-1)^2$ Bell pairs in bifully-ACKA (due to the iteration of Parity protocols).
 This is only partially mitigated by the parallel distribution of Bell pairs from the source in each network use, which compensates by a factor $\lfloor n/2\rfloor^{-1}$.
 This effect dominates at low $n$ and causes the ratios of ACKA and fully-ACKA to increase with $n$.
 On the other hand, when the number of parties --and hence the number of simultaneously transmitted photons in a GHZ state-- increases, the rate of the GHZ-based protocols exponentially decreases due to photon loss with a factor $\eta^n$, while the rates of bACKA and bifully-ACKA present a constant factor $\eta^2$.
 Overall, the ratios exponentially decrease at high $n$.

 The interplay between a polynomial increase due to the efficiency of GHZ states and an exponential suppression due to photon loss becomes clear when computing the ratios, having set the error rates to zero and ignoring the floor functions: